Teresa Cox, Councilmember, District 6

 Councilmember Cox previously worked at The White House Office of Public Engagement where she coordinated events to strengthen community relations with constituent groups at national levels.

-Professionally, Councilmember Cox is currently Senior Strategic Sourcing Officer (Procurement Executive) with County of Santa Clara to oversee $3 billion dollars budget in procurement and contract activities.
-She has worked in management for several Silicon Valley firms including Facebook, Lam Research, Western Digital, and 24-Hour Fitness USA.
+Professionally, Councilmember Cox is currently Senior Strategic Sourcing Officer (Procurement Executive) with County of Santa Clara to oversee multi-billion dollar budget in procurement and contract activities for over 110 County Buildings and 3 County Hospitals.
+She has worked in senior management for several Silicon Valley firms including Facebook, Lam Research, Western Digital, and 24-Hour Fitness USA.

 - Term Began: December 8, 2020